radumarg/lambdaQ/doc/development-plan.md

 - Controls can be specified in standard Z basis ('0', '1').
 - Support for mid-circuit measurements and mid-circuit resets.
 - Classically controlled quantum gates (if statements) and more general classically conditioned quantum operations.
 Using assignments to a classical variable and resets or measurements inside a conditioned code is posssible only if the control variable is classical.
-- Support for tuples, lists, and recursion: map & fold.
 - A program is defined as a list of functions that includes a function named 'main'.
+- Support for tuples
+- Support for recursive functions

+#### Must Have Features but not Necessarily in the Initial Implementation
+- Support for declaring and importing modules.
+- Support for lists and recursion: map & fold.
+- Suppor for custom data types and inductive (recursive) data types.
 #### Nice to Have Features - Medium Timeframe Objectives

 - Quantum conditionals (quantum branching) [18, 21, 25, 28, 31].
 A very simple example of quantum branching is the CNOT gate but implementing quantum branching is nontrivial: